alphagov/whitehall/STYLEGUIDE.md

       GOVUK.TheThing = TheThing;
     }());

 Defining functions on the prototype as opposed to defining them privately in the constructor exposes them making the objects easier to test.
-Although in theory you should never test a private method, it's sometimes helpful to do so in Javascript - particularly when testing objects which are very tightly coupled to the dom and often don't have any public API.
+Although in theory you should never test a private method, it's sometimes helpful to do so in JavaScript - particularly when testing objects which are very tightly coupled to the dom and often don't have any public API.

 Defining the constructor in the wrapper function's scope, then assigning it to the namespace improves readability by keeping names shorter.